RavensbourneWebMedia/Digital_Advertising/sessions/02/README.md

 Part of this weeks homework will to be to add the 6th research resource to your research folder.
 This will then become the foundation of your Digital Advertising investigation.

 Your 6th research sources must be selected from a fellow students annotated bibliography.
 This means that we will need to share our current work with the class for pooling on Aula.
+Please share now.

 ![Aula Education System](https://github.com/RavensbourneWebMedia/Digital_Advertising/blob/Digital_Advertising_2018/19/sessions/02/Assets/Aula.jpg)